veraPDF/veraPDF-corpus/README.md

 # veraPDF Corpus

-The repository contains the veraPDF test corpus for PDF/A specifications (Versions 1B, 1A, 2B, 2U, 2A, 3B, 3U, 3A) as well as a number of additional tests files for ISO 32000-1.
+The repository contains the veraPDF test corpus for PDF/A specifications (Versions 1B, 1A, 2B, 2U, 2A, 3B, 3U, 3A), PDF/UA-1 specification, as well as a number of additional tests files for ISO 32000-1.

 This test suite complements [Isartor](http://www.pdfa.org/2011/08/isartor-test-suite/ "Isartor test suite") and [Bavaria](http://www.pdflib.com/knowledge-base/pdfa/validation-report/ "Bavaria test suite") test suites and follows their test file pattern:

 - all test files are atomic;
 - they are self-documented via the document outlines; and
-- the naming pattern and the directory structure indicate relevant parts of ISO 19005-1 specification
+- the naming pattern and the directory structure indicate relevant parts of ISO 19005 (PDF/A), ISO 14289-1 (PDF/UA-1) or ISO 32000-1 (PDF 1.7) specification

 ***